A hiker crossing the White River Suspension Bridge in Pukaskwa National Park.

 Check out these local attractions:

-A Coastal trek to the White River Suspension Bridge
+A coastal trek to the White River Suspension Bridge

-Those looking for a full-day adventure can make an 18-kilometre out-and-back to the White River, along the Coastal Trail.
 This well-marked hike includes a boardwalk along the wetlands of Hattie Cove and a perfect lunch spot at the sheltered, turquoise waters of Playter Harbour.
 The trail’s main attraction will make your knees quake: a swaying suspension bridge, soaring over 20 metres above a rushing cascade on the White River.

-Check out these other Pukaskwa points of interest:
+Check out more Pukaskwa points of interest:

 Sault Ste.
 Marie and Algoma